CIFASIS/QuickFuzz/README.md

     $ git clone https://github.com/CIFASIS/QuickFuzz
     $ cd QuickFuzz
     $ stack setup

-Because *QuickFuzz* generatse a lot of dependencies that may not be necessary to test an specific category of files, we modularized the project with different activation flags.
+Because *QuickFuzz* generates a lot of dependencies that may not be necessary to test an specific category of files, we modularized the project with different activation flags.
 Currently we have 6 flags:

 * imgs
 * archs
 * docs